AviatrixSystems/Docs/HowTos/FAQ.rst

 Aviatrix Cloud Gateway provides an end to end secure network solution for AWS, Azure and Google GCloud.
-The solution includes an enterprise OpenVPN access to VPC/VNet, encrypted routing among VPC/VNets and monitoring and logging of link status and latency.
+The solution includes an enterprise OpenVPN® access to VPC/VNet, encrypted routing among VPC/VNets and monitoring and logging of link status and latency.
 The solution enables you to build a secure private network spanning one or more public clouds where a user access any instance/VM with a private IP address directly.